garrandall/popular-music-data/tracks/i-want-a-do-something-freaky-to-you-leon-haywood.md

 (Hit the spot)

 In the name of love
-Ooh, everything I've got
+Oh, everything I've got
-Ooh Ooh Ooh
+Oh Oh Oh

 Ow!